 Development on small sites and for single houses makes a significant contribution to the new housing supply within the National Park.
-Windfall housing development includes redevelopment of sites, infill development, subdivision of plots, conversions and change of use.
+Windfall housing development includes redevelopment of sites, infill development, subdivision of plots and conversions or change of use.

 Infill, redevelopment of sites and subdivision of plots